You are here

 South walls:

-Cat Burglar - 5.12-, 2 pitches (11+, 12-): a few easy (sometimes wet) meters past a bolt, some gear, then another bolt at the low crux, hard layback move to gain a hanging slab.
-Traverse right with great gear in an immaculate thin crack at the top of the hanging slab, to gain the defining double-crack column that runs the height of the whole route.
+Cat Burglar - 5.12-, 2 pitches (12-, 12-): a few easy (sometimes wet) meters past a bolt, some gear, then another bolt at the low crux, hard layback move to gain a hanging slab.
+Traverse right with good gear in an immaculate thin crack at the top of the hanging slab, to gain the defining double-crack column that runs the height of the whole route.
 Problem-solve your way up the elevator-shaft feature, delicately using a loose-but-well-jammed block or two, passing 1 more bolt before a roof feature, good gear and jams take you to the first belay on top of a detached pillar (11+).
-Continue up the double-crack feature with good gear, positive jams, with sometimes big reaches between them.
-Solve the midway crux with finesse and burl, continue past a small roof to some easier terrain, until the high crux overcoming the final flake - a sting in the tail requiring some strength held in reserve (12-).
+Continue up the double-crack feature with good gear, jamming, laybacking and chimneying.
+Solve the midway crux with finesse and burl, continue past a small roof to some easier terrain, until the high crux overcoming the final flake (save a yellow TCU for this bit) - a sting in the tail requiring some strength held in reserve (12-).
 Double rack to 2", triple #0/purple metolious, quadruples of #1/blue metolious.
-Double ropes to rap.
+Double ropes to rap, about 65 meters, a 70m rope gets you down in one rap.
 FA 2023 Devon Girard, Cole Verrall

 Silk Worm - 5.11+, single 60m pitch: Starting at the far left of the South walls, climb discontinuous features and varied gear to the base of a clean and shallow corner.
 Stem, bridge, scoot, and levitate up the corner feature, with good small gear at the back.
 Climb past the corner feature to gain a shallow ledge; walk right (note the gear by feet) and gain an exit flake splitting a short, exposed headwall.
 Exciting moves to the end.
 Many small cams!